awtj8o81ryywg793/awtj8o81ryywg793/README.md

-# Hi, I'm Jack 👋
+Hello! 👋

-I’m an advocate and practitioner of free, open‑source software.
+I'm an advocate of free, open‑source software with interests in decentralisation, federation, local‑first design, privacy and security, amongst other things.

 Find me elsewhere: